DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 18: Size of the US wildfire vs. month in each state (1992 - 2015)

 Comparing Fig. 2.
-18 and 2.
-13 can lead to a coherent conclusion: the larger the weight of nature to cause the wildfire the more chance to shift the peak of fire size towards the hottest months i.e., June, July, and August.
-This is clearly observed comparing Fig. .. which show in the state of Alaska where the main cause of the fire is lightning (with more than 30%) had the largest size of fires in the hottest months of the year i.e., June and July.
+10 and 2.
+18 can lead to a coherent conclusion: the larger the weight of nature to cause the wildfire the more chance to shift the peak of fire size towards the hottest months i.e., June, July, and August.
+This is clearly observed for the state of Alaska where the main cause of fire is lightning (with more than 30%) had the largest size of fires in the hottest months of the year i.e., June and July.
 On the other hand, in the state of Texas where the first three most frequent causes of wildfires are due to human activities (Debris Burning, Equipment Use, and Arson) March and April are the months with the largest fires.

 <a name="12"></b>